alan-turing-institute/Data-for-AI-in-Womens-Health/README.md

 ### Adding a dataset or database to the list:
 **Option 1:**
   * Open an issue in this repository.
-  * Add all the information about the data - see the columns in the list.
+  * Add all the information about the data - see the columns in the spreadsheet.
-  * We will then review this.
+  * We will then review this and reply with a comment.
-  * Then open a pull request and add your data to the list.
+  * Then we will open a pull request and add your data to the spreadsheet.
-  * We will do a final review to check it is added correctly and then approve.
-  * Merge your addition to the list!
+  * We will add you to our contributor list using all-contributors bot.

 **Option 2:**
 * Fill in this google form to provide all the information about the data - add link to form.
 * We will then add the data to our list.
+* We will add you as our contributor list using all-contributors bot.

 # Contact information
+For help or more information, please contact Emma Karoune at ekaroune@turing.ac.uk

 # License